 Webster's Definition for...
 If you have the Webster's 1828 Dictionary module installed, and the word you right-clicked on appears in it, this item will quickly load that definition in the Book and Dictionary panel.

-Panel Configuration contains the same toggle options from the Bible panel toolbar and shortcuts to configuring verse widgets.
+Panel and Margin Configuration contains the same toggle options from the Bible panel toolbar and shortcuts to configuring verse widgets.